NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk3Mod4.md

 arr[1] = "overwrite 45, just forget about that one, okay?"
 ```

-Exercise: Favorite Recipe
+---

+### Exercise 1: Contact Info Array

+Let's organize the contact information from your Portfolio project into a quick array!
+We'll do all of these things in the console.

-Instantiate a new array and save it to a variable recipe
+1. Instantiate a new array and save it to a variable `contactArray`.
-Use bracket notation to add the steps to create your favorite meal.
+2. Use bracket notation to add pieces of contact information by bullet point.
-Access the first step of your recipe using bracket notation.
+3. Access the first step of your `contactArray` using bracket notation.
-Create variable called last_step and assign to it a number which represents the index of the last item of your array
+4. Create variable called `lastOne` and assign to it a number which represents the index of the last item of your array.
-Access the last step of your recipe using the last_step variable
+5. Access the last step of your recipe using the last_step variable

-Submit Your Code
+---

 Arrays have associated with them some properties, like `.length`, and methods, like `.push()`, to help us use our collections more effectively.